breathe-doc/breathe/testsuite/source/index.rst

 doxygenfunction Directive
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This directive generates the appropriate output for a single function.
-Currently
+The
-the function name is required to be unique in the project.
-There are plans for
+function name is required to be unique in the project.
-options for adding further criteria to narrow the search if there are multiple
-matches.

 ::